IQSS/datafest/project_workflows_data_toolbox/Readme.md

 - local, archive copy kept [here](Humanists Critique Data.html)

 *References*<br>
--Taylor Arnold and Lauren Tilton, *Humanities Data in R: Exploring Networks, Geospatial Data, Images, and Text* (New York, NY: Springer, 2015).
+- Taylor Arnold and Lauren Tilton, *Humanities Data in R: Exploring Networks, Geospatial Data, Images, and Text* (New York, NY: Springer, 2015).
 Textbook introducing a range of techniques applicable for introductory research in a variety of disciplines.

--Geoffrey C. Bowker and Susan Leigh Star, *Sorting Things Out: Classification and Its Consequences* (Cambridge, MA: MIT Press, 1999).
+- Geoffrey C. Bowker and Susan Leigh Star, *Sorting Things Out: Classification and Its Consequences* (Cambridge, MA: MIT Press, 1999).
 Excellent text about the politics, history, and theory of classification.

--Johanna Drucker, *SpecLab: Digital Aesthetics and Projects in Speculative Computing* (Chicago: University of Chicago Press, 2009).
+- Johanna Drucker, *SpecLab: Digital Aesthetics and Projects in Speculative Computing* (Chicago: University of Chicago Press, 2009).
 Critical account of the author's time at an early DH lab at UVA.
 Includes discussion of interface.

 -Domenico Fiormonte and Teresa Numerico and Francesca Tomasi, *The Digital Humanist: A Critical Inquiry*, trans.
 Desmond Schmidt and Christopher Ferguson (Brooklyn, NY: Punctum Books, 2015).
 Excellent schematic overview of digital humanities subjects.